 Second, the state moved to dismiss the entire case, including both the claims described above and our other claims.

-The Court concluded further development of the record is appropriate before ruling on either our claims or the issues raised in the state’s motion to dismiss.
-What this means is that the case will now move into a discovery phase where both sides will have the opportunity to gather additional facts and evidence.
+The Court concluded further development of the record was appropriate before ruling on either our claims or the issues raised in the state’s motion to dismiss.
+The case was moved into a discovery phase where both sides will have the opportunity to gather additional facts and evidence.

 You can find the documents associated with the case below.